Crimea’s status non-negotiable despite international proposals

 Refat Chubarov, head of the Mejlis of the Crimean Tatar people, explained that on February 26, 2014, Moscow intended to create a “glamorous picture” through an extraordinary session of the Crimean parliament, supposedly showing that “Crimeans are asking to join Russia.”

-On that day, Russia failed to implement a “peaceful scenario” for the annexation of the peninsula through a parliamentary vote.
-Early the next morning, it launched a military operation, seizing the building of the Parliament of the Autonomous Republic of Crimea.
+On that day, Russia failed to implement its “peaceful scenario” for annexing the peninsula through a parliamentary vote.
+Early the next morning, it launched a military operation, seizing the Parliament of the Autonomous Republic of Crimea.

-The international community, barring a few exceptions, continues to recognize Crimea as part of Ukraine.
+The international community, with few exceptions, continues to recognize Crimea as part of Ukraine.

-The Council of the European Union adopted a decision on June 17, 2024, to extend the sanctions imposed by the EU in response to the illegal annexation of Crimea and the city of Sevastopol by the Russian Federation until June 23, 2025.
+On June 17, 2024, the Council of the European Union adopted a decision to extend the sanctions imposed by the EU in response to the illegal annexation of Crimea and Sevastopol by the Russian Federation until June 23, 2025.

 In June 2024, the European Court of Human Rights (ECHR) issued its verdict on the merits in the first interstate case, Ukraine v.
 Russia (re Crimea), recognising the systemic violations of human rights committed by the Russians in occupied Crimea.